 I’m not keen on resolutions.
 I don’t see the New Year as something to overly exciting.
 It’s simply 60 seconds when you go from one day to another and one year to another.
 Yet, there’s always hope in a new year.
 I’m hopeful for a miracle in restored health in 2017.
 Although, I must honestly confess, it’s not starting out very promising.
 Health issues continue to raise their ugly head; minor, yet an annoying nuisance and reminder I have CVID.
 As a result, I often battle getting to my desk and writing.
 The battle although rooted in physical/health issues isn’t always physical in nature.
 Often I’m fighting both spiritually and emotionally.
 Honestly, there are days when I simply give up and give in!
 On those days I observe the world via my couch, TV remote in hand.
 Not my finest hours.

 Learning to live with my disease and accepting its limitations is part of my journey this year.
 I find it interesting, in a curious sort of way, that joy is my word for 2017.
 The mere fact that joy is my word should prove I didn’t choose it, but was divinely chosen.
 How does one find joy amongst the many trials, challenges and battles of life?
 Especially, when it seems every year brings on yet another test to challenge one’s faith.
-No surprise… I actually asked the Lord this question.
-Immediately I heard the Holy Spirit say, “The flip side”.
+It should be no surprise to anyone that I actually asked the Lord this question.
+His response was immediate.
+I heard His Spirit say, “The flip side”.
 Huh?
 “Turn your regrets, your challenges, etc. into praises”.
 “And, just how do I do that Lord?”
 You’re chuckle for the day… but (pun intended) here goes – “When one has diarrhea don’t look at it as a pain in the butt and something to be dreaded.
 Instead, see it as God emptying the bad stuff out of your digestive system.
 Praise him for a body which recognizes the need for cleansing.”
-When tough times come, and they do for all of us, look for the joy found on the flip side; then praise God for the blessing.
+When tough times come, and they do for all of us, look for the joy found on the flip side.
+Then, praise God for the blessing.
 For example: I still grieve over the choice we needed to make for our beloved Sugar.
 The flip side of my grief – I’m able to rejoice knowing she’s no longer suffering.

 People tell me that biblically joy is not the same as happiness.
 Yet the definition of joy is happiness.
 It’s also exhilaration, delight, bliss and more.
 Not sure I agree with those who say you can have joy without happiness.
 Don’t think so.
 Perhaps, however, you can have happiness without joy.
 Hmm, now there’s a thought.